Dre Campbell Farm

 17 Natural Ways to Get Rid of Skunks

-You’ve probably had a run-in with a skunk at some point in your life.
-They’re not the prettiest creatures, and their smell is…well, let’s just say it’s unforgettable.
+You’ve probably had a run-in with a skunk at some point.
+These animals are not the prettiest creatures, and their smell is, well, let’s say it’s unforgettable.

 If you’ve had enough of these smelly pests and are looking for natural ways to get rid of them, you’re in luck.
-We’ve compiled a few of our favorite methods below.
+We’ve compiled a few of our favorite home remedies and natural methods below.

 1. Clean Up Fallen Fruits and Nuts

-The best way to stop a skunk from coming around is to make your property undesirable to them.
+One of the best ways to stop a skunk from coming around is to make your property undesirable.

 Start by cleaning up fallen fruits and nuts.
 These are a favorite food of skunks, so if you take away their food source, they’re less likely to stick around.